 - No gaps: This is common when the anchor is a machine.
 For example, a build server always starts the next job when the previous finishes, without a break. - Only deterministic gaps: This is common for humans.
 For example, any task that crosses the 10:00 barrier gets an extra 15 minutes duration so the human can take a break. - A deterministic gap can be subjected to complex business logic.
-For example in vehicle routing, a cross-continent truck driver needs to rest 15 minutes after two hours of driving (which may also occur during loading or unloading time at a customer location) and also needs to rest 10 hours after 14 hours of work. - Planning variable gaps: This is uncommon, because an extra planning variable (which impacts the search space) reduces efficiency and scalability.
+For example in vehicle routing, a cross-continent truck driver needs to rest 15 minutes after two hours of driving (which may also occur during loading or unloading time at a customer location) and also needs to rest 10 hours after 14 hours of work. - Planning variable gaps: This is uncommon, because that extra planning variable reduces efficiency and scalability, (besides impacting the search space too).